These flies work, and these rivers produce. Links are below.

 - In southern NH, the Souhegan offers easy access

 - For a weekend trip, it’s tough to beat the Connecticut River “Trophy Stretch” in Pittsburg, NH

 - The Willimantic offers a fly-fishing only stretch

-If you like this post, considering signing up for an email notice whenever a new post goes up (top of right sidebar) or following us on Facebook, Twitter, YouTube, Google+, and/or Instagram (see upper-left).
+If you like this post, consider signing up for an email notice whenever a new post goes up (top of right sidebar) or following us on social media (see upper-left).

 15 thoughts on “Best Flies and DIY Spots: Easy Links”

 Hey, recently stumbled upon this blog and absolutely love it!

 Please don’t take this as a critique: I run an ad-tech company and the clipped 300×250 ad in the right sidebar has been driving me nuts (I’m slightly anal retentive).
 If you change the ‘padding-left’ attribute to 6px for the

 aside id=”custom_html-4″> element, you can center it and it will look a lot better!

 Thanks again for the content, can’t tell you how much it’s helped exploring local rivers near Boston.